PHP Shipping Modules (Canada Post)

 $cPost->setPrice(15);

 Now, add the Products you want to ship.
 Weights are in KG and dimension should be in CM.
-In the quantity, pass the number of same products you wish to ship.
+In the quantity, pass the

 $cPost->addProduct( array (